Vintage car. Pexels Image.

 The definition of GM’s market share is available here: market share.

-Market Share In The U.K. And Germany
+Market Share In The U.K. and Germany

 The definition of GM’s market share is available here: market share.